agentmorris/usgs-geese/README.md

 Install prerequisites according to the [MegaDetector instructions for prerequisite setup](https://github.com/agentmorris/MegaDetector/blob/main/megadetector.md#1-install-prerequisites-mambaforge-git-and-nvidia-stuff).
 If you already have Mambaforge, git, and the latest NVIDIA driver installed, nothing to see here.

-#### 2. Download the model file and dataset definition file
+#### 2. Download the model file

-Download the [Izembek bird detector](https://github.com/agentmorris/usgs-geese/releases/download/v1.0.0/usgs-geese-yolov5x6-b8-img1280-e125-of-200-20230401-ss-best.pt) and associated [dataset definition file]() to your computer.
+Download the [Izembek bird detector](https://github.com/agentmorris/usgs-geese/releases/download/v1.0.0/usgs-geese-yolov5x6-b8-img1280-e125-of-200-20230401-ss-best.pt) to your computer.
 These instructions will assume that you have downloaded the model to a folder called "c:\izembek-brant" (on Windows) or to a folder called "izembek-brant" within your home folder (on Linux/Mac), but if you put it somewhere else, that's fine, just be sure to change it in the steps below that point to a model file.

 #### 3. Clone the relevant git repos and add them to your path, and set up your Python environment